leinson/where-we-dine/README.md

 ### Välipalautus 3 :

+- Admin can in the app add new cuisine types and delete them
-- Admin can add types of cuisines to a new restaurant, aka can create cuisine tags
+- Admin can add types of cuisines to a new restaurant
-- Add price range to a restaurant
+- Admin can add the price range to a new restaurant
 - Separate user page that displays the users written reviews
 - Delete own reviews from user page
 - Delete own account
 - fly.io deployment

-To do:
-- admin can add new cuisine types in app

 ### Välipalautus 2 :